Conflicts of Interest

 Preamble

-In carrying out this policy, the Foundation relies on the good judgment and integrity of its directors, investment committee members, and staff.
-The Foundation encourages a culture of transparency in which such individuals fully and promptly disclose all affiliations, interests, and gifts of which they are aware that might present a conflict relating to a potential transaction, or might otherwise affect their objectivity.
-We ask that directors bring to the attention of their colleagues, and staff members to their supervisors’ attention, all personal and professional interests or affiliations that might conflict with their duty to the Foundation.
-In situations where conflicts are uncertain, the Foundation encourages individuals to err on the side of disclosure.
+In carrying out the Policy, the Foundation relies on the good judgment and integrity of Covered Persons.
+The Foundation encourages a culture of transparency in which Covered Persons fully and promptly disclose all affiliations, interests, and gifts of which they are aware that might present a conflict relating to an actual or potential transaction, or might otherwise affect, or appear to affect, their objectivity.
+Covered Persons should disclose all potential or actual conflicts of interest and gifts in accordance with the Policy.
+In situations where conflicts or the receipt of gifts are uncertain, the Foundation encourages individuals to err on the side of disclosure.

 Part I - Conflicts of Interest